 One of the main causes of network latency is distance, or how far away the device making requests is located from the servers responding to those requests.

-For example, network latency between cities: if a website is hosted in a data center in Trenton, New Jersey, it will respond faster to requests from users in Farmingdale, NY (100 miles away), or most likely within 10-15 milliseconds.
+For example, if a website is hosted in a data center in Trenton, New Jersey, it will respond faster to a data packet sent from users in Farmingdale, NY (100 miles away), or most likely within 10-15 milliseconds.
 On the other hand, users in Denver, Colorado (about 1,800 miles away) will face longer delays of up to 50 milliseconds.

 The amount of time it takes for a request to reach a client device is referred to as Round Trip Time (RTT).
-While an increase of a few milliseconds might seem negligible, there are other considerations that can increase latency.
+While an increase of a few milliseconds might seem negligible, it can result in round trip delay.
+There are other considerations that can increase latency.

 2. Website construction

-The way webpages are constructed makes a difference latency.
-Webpages that carry heavy content, large images, or load content from several third- party websites may perform more slowly, as browsers need to download larger files to display them.
+Web page construction makes a difference.
+Those that carry heavy content, large images, or load content from several third- party websites may cause network congestion, as browsers need to download larger files to display them.

-In a physical context, common network latency causes are the components that move data from one point to the next.
+In a physical context, common causes of lag are the components that move data from one point to the next.
 Physical cabling such as routers, switches and WiFi access points.
-In addition, latency can be influence by other network devices like application load balancers, security devices, firewalls and Intrusion Prevention Systems (IPS).
+In addition, latency can be influenced by other network devices like application load balancers, security devices, firewalls and

 Latency vs bandwidth vs throughput

 Latency, bandwidth and throughput are all equal contributors to the quality of communications.
-While these three factors work together, they have different meanings.
+Both throughput and latency are elements used to measure network performance and improve load times.
 To understand it better, you could imagine that data packets flow through a pipe: